Rimini Street, Inc. (NASDAQ:RMNI) EVP Daniel B. Winslow Sells 10,000 Shares

-Rimini Street, Inc. (NASDAQ:RMNI) EVP Daniel B. Winslow sold 10,000 shares of the stock in a transaction on Wednesday, February 17th.
-The stock was sold at an average price of $8.27, for a total value of $82,700.00.
-Following the transaction, the executive vice president now directly owns 25,462 shares in the company, valued at approximately $210,570.74.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Rimini Street, Inc. (NASDAQ:RMNI) EVP Daniel B. Winslow sold 10,000 shares of Rimini Street stock in a transaction that occurred on Monday, February 22nd.
+The shares were sold at an average price of $8.06, for a total transaction of $80,600.00.
+Following the transaction, the executive vice president now owns 21,422 shares of the company’s stock, valued at $172,661.32.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Rhumbline Advisers increased its holdings in Rimini Street by 9.9% in the 4th quarter.
-Rhumbline Advisers now owns 18,700 shares of the company’s stock valued at $83,000 after purchasing an additional 1,680 shares in the last quarter.
-Bank of America Corp DE increased its holdings in Rimini Street by 151.2% in the 2nd quarter.
-Bank of America Corp DE now owns 11,229 shares of the company’s stock valued at $57,000 after purchasing an additional 6,759 shares in the last quarter.
-Wells Fargo & Company MN increased its holdings in Rimini Street by 11.4% in the 4th quarter.
-Wells Fargo & Company MN now owns 94,917 shares of the company’s stock valued at $420,000 after purchasing an additional 9,725 shares in the last quarter.
-Lazard Asset Management LLC acquired a new stake in Rimini Street in the 4th quarter valued at $43,000.
-Finally, Northern Trust Corp increased its holdings in Rimini Street by 5.2% in the 4th quarter.
-Northern Trust Corp now owns 268,691 shares of the company’s stock valued at $1,190,000 after purchasing an additional 13,307 shares in the last quarter.
-Hedge funds and other institutional investors own 51.19% of the company’s stock.
+Several equities analysts have recently issued reports on the stock.
+Craig Hallum lifted their target price on shares of Rimini Street from $6.00 to $11.00 and gave the company a “buy” rating in a report on Tuesday, February 2nd.
+Roth Capital lifted their target price on shares of Rimini Street from $10.00 to $15.00 and gave the company a “buy” rating in a report on Tuesday, February 2nd.
+Finally, Alliance Global Partners boosted their price objective on shares of Rimini Street from $7.50 to $10.00 and gave the stock a “buy” rating in a report on Tuesday, February 2nd.
+One analyst has rated the stock with a sell rating and four have given a buy rating to the stock.
+The stock currently has a consensus rating of “Buy” and an average price target of $10.63.

-A number of research analysts have weighed in on the company.
-Alliance Global Partners increased their price target on Rimini Street from $7.50 to $10.00 and gave the stock a “buy” rating in a research note on Tuesday, February 2nd.
-Craig Hallum increased their price target on Rimini Street from $6.00 to $11.00 and gave the stock a “buy” rating in a research note on Tuesday, February 2nd.
-Finally, Roth Capital increased their target price on Rimini Street from $10.00 to $15.00 and gave the stock a “buy” rating in a research report on Tuesday, February 2nd.
-One analyst has rated the stock with a sell rating and four have assigned a buy rating to the stock.
-Rimini Street currently has an average rating of “Buy” and an average target price of $10.63.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+State of Tennessee Treasury Department purchased a new position in Rimini Street in the 3rd quarter worth approximately $76,000.
+Acadian Asset Management LLC raised its holdings in Rimini Street by 109.1% in the 3rd quarter.
+Acadian Asset Management LLC now owns 444,933 shares of the company’s stock worth $1,433,000 after acquiring an additional 232,191 shares during the last quarter.
+Squarepoint Ops LLC raised its holdings in Rimini Street by 292.0% in the 3rd quarter.
+Squarepoint Ops LLC now owns 51,394 shares of the company’s stock worth $165,000 after acquiring an additional 38,283 shares during the last quarter.
+Mackay Shields LLC raised its stake in Rimini Street by 251.1% during the 3rd quarter.
+Mackay Shields LLC now owns 169,600 shares of the company’s stock valued at $546,000 after buying an additional 121,300 shares during the last quarter.
+Finally, Bank of America Corp DE raised its stake in Rimini Street by 151.2% during the 2nd quarter.
+Bank of America Corp DE now owns 11,229 shares of the company’s stock valued at $57,000 after buying an additional 6,759 shares during the last quarter.
+Institutional investors own 51.19% of the company’s stock.

 Rimini Street, Inc provides enterprise software products and services for various industries.
 The company offers third-party support for Oracle and SAP software products.
 It sells its solutions primarily through direct sales organizations in North America, Latin America, Europe, Africa, the Middle East, Asia, and the Asia-Pacific.